astronomer/docs/learn/cloud-ide-tutorial.md

 ![Configure a connection](/img/guides/cloud_ide_environment_button.png)

 2. Click on **+ Connection** to add a new connection.
-We will use Snowflake in this tutorial but you can also use Postgres, Bigquery or Redshift.
+We use Snowflake in this tutorial, but you can also use Postgres, Bigquery, or Redshift.

 In the UI provide your connection credentials as shown in the screenshots below.